supryan/IFTTT-OSX/README.md

 Copyright
 ============

-Coming soon.
-Basically, I didn't design any of the icons or write any of the code besides the shell scripts and Hazel rules.
-Therefore, I can't go to jail.
+Basically, I didn't design any of the icons or write any of the code within these bundled apps besides the shell scripts and Hazel rules.
+With that said, I can't go to jail.
+More coming soon.